And greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 They're making cars he hates.

-Obama said, as president, I will lead an effort to retool plants like the GM facility in Janesville so that we can build the fuel efficient cars of tomorrow, create good paying jobs in Wisconsin across America.
+In October of 2008, before the election, Obama said, as president, I will lead an effort to retool plants like the GM facility in Janesville so that we can build the fuel-efficient cars of tomorrow, create good paying jobs in Wisconsin across America.

-So he promised in October 2008 that he would retool that plant, get rid of the uh the trucks and the SUVs, and start making uh uh fuel efficient cars of tomorrow, like the Vault.
+So he promised in October 2008 that he would retool that plant, get rid of the trucks and the SUVs, and start making fuel-efficient cars of tomorrow, like the Volt.

-Then in December of 2008, General Motors idled production of SUVs at the G and at the Janesville plant.
+Then in December of 2008, General Motors idled production of SUVs at the Janesville plant.

 The truck manufacturing continued.